Product teams are the beating heart of any business. They’re the link between a project—the idea, processes, and execution, and the outer world.

 So, after navigating the perfect project manager skill set, you may wonder what’s next.

 Demand for product managers continues to grow, especially in the tech and SaaS sectors.
 The high salaries and career possibilities—a lot of big tech companies' CEOs were PMs before arriving at the top—are also attractive points to take into consideration.
-There’s no doubt why a complete project manager is so valuable and has so much growing potential: if the product is the bombing heart of a company, a PM is its pulse.
+There’s no doubt why a product manager is so valuable: if the product is the bombing heart of a company, a PM is its pulse.

 And something really important to consider after reading this article: no matter how skilled you are, keep these two things in mind.